 I stare at that garish bit of fabric as long as necessary to pull myself together and pay my condolences to the bereaved.

 If you’ve got the energy, think about something even more interactive.
-Our own Stacey Hirvela (producer of our Gardening Simplified book and patient respondent to consumer questions) hosted a Facebook Live session last week that was really great.
+Our own Stacey Hirvela (producer of our Gardening Simplified book) hosted a Facebook Live session last week that was really great.